MargaritaAtr/diet-planner/testing.md

 ## Fixed Bugs

 * It appeared that there was an issue with the "Delete" functionality on the meal/recipe page.
 The current implementation, utilizing a Modal structure from Materialize.css, presents the confirmation modal when the "Delete" button is clicked.
 However, upon confirming the deletion, it consistently removed the first recipe/meal on the website, rather than the selected one.
 After persistent efforts and exploration, I have discovered that a crucial adjustment is needed in the href attribute of the trigger.
 Specifically, changing from href="{{url_for('delete_recipe', recipe_id=recipe._id)}}" to href="#{{recipe._id}}".
 Additionally, instead of using id="modal1", utilizing id="{{recipe._id}}" is necessary.
-This modification is applicable across all meal pages as well.
+This modification is applicable across all meal page as well.

 * During HTML testing, an error was identified indicating that the option element for the meal category cannot be without a label.
 In response, I have rectified this issue by adding a label to the respective option.